ds5110/git-intro/README.md

 # git-intro

-This README has guidelines for creating a reproducible data-science pipeline.
+Guidelines for creating a reproducible data-science pipeline.

 DS 5110 assignments must be reproducible from the command-line -- Jupyter notebooks are not allowed.

-This repo also has recommmendations for setting up a platform-independent development environment.
+This repo also has recommmendations for setting up a platform-independent development environment...

 ## Contents